galopago/CJMCU-25504-MODULE/README.md

 ## Module resistor values

-The following thables shows the values of the resistors that came populated in to the PCB.
-Those values are exactly the same found in the IC datasheet design example.
+The following tables show the values of the resistors that came soldered into the PCB.
+Those values are exactly the same found in the IC sample design pdf.

 ### MPPT